 10. At all times – day or night – know your business bank balance

 Former Prime Minister Harold Wilson once said that “a week is a long time in politics.”
 Well, a day is a long time in business, and so if you don’t know exactly how much available cash you have in your business account and what bills and payments are coming out, at all times, your company could end up going bust over the course of just a single day.

 Organising yourself financially is not an option.
 You need to sort yourself out quickly and get a grip on your finances – because if you’re not organised and keeping tabs on your company finances, chances are your business won’t survive six months.

 Those are my top 10 tips to help your company succeed – but they’re not my only tips.
-There are a few more key areas you’ll want to focus on to make sure your business doesn’t fail.
-Check back on the Rapid Formations blog for my next set of crucial business tips, coming very soon.
+There are a few more key areas you’ll want to focus on to make sure your business doesn’t fail, so keep up to date with the Rapid Formations blog for continued advice and inspiration.